KrishnaDeqode/mexa-examples/README.md

 Mexa can be used in your javascript based frontend as well as backend project.

-Browse through diffent project codes to see the example code.
+Browse through different projects code to see the example code.